MassTransit/MassTransit/docs/usage/sagas/automatonymous.md

 }
 ```

-This results in the following values: 0 - Initial, 1 - Final, 2 - Submitted, 3 - Accepted
+This results in the following values: 0 - None, 1 - Initial, 2 - Final, 3 - Submitted, 4 - Accepted

 ### State